Snehit77/FOCP_Snehit_Parajuli/TASK1/README.md

+The Output Will be:

 Total number of times the correct cat has entered the house is: <correct_entry>

 Number of times cats were doused with water: <doused_cats>